axelelettronica/adi-adxl362-library/README.md

 -------------------

 The current library has been derived from Analog Device code licensed under a custom open source license.
-It inheriths the original and included below license.
+It inherits the original and included below license.

  Copyright 2012(c) Analog Devices, Inc.